PlatyPew/OAT/README.md

 <br />

-`oat.server.setSessionData(token, newFields)`
+`oat.server.setSessionData(token, fields)`

 -   `token` \<string\>
--   `newFields` \<Object\>
+-   `fields` \<Object\>
 -   Returns: \<string\>

 This function is used to insert session data into the response token.
-It takes two parameters: `token` which is the response token and `newFields` which is JSON data to be updated.
+It takes two parameters: `token` which is the response token and `fields` which is JSON data to be updated.

 <br />